FOR IMMEDIATE RELEASE

-The four-year project began this fall, and is funded by a donation from the Belden Hull Daniels Family Fund, administered by The Community Foundation of North Louisiana.
+The multi-year project began this fall, and is funded by a donation from the Belden Hull Daniels Family Fund, administered by The Community Foundation of North Louisiana.

 “We are committed to helping to close the income and wealth gap between African Americans and Anglo Americans in Shreveport, said Belden and Pamela Daniels, the trustees of the fund.
 “A college degree is an essential ingredient.
 Career Compass has long-standing working relationships with the Caddo Parish School District, the Booker T. Washington High School, Bossier Parish Community College, Southern University Shreveport LA and the Community Foundation of North Louisiana.
 This collaborative partnership provides a fertile ground in which to test and prove a "Coaching to College Completion Initiative" that substantially increases college completion rates for economically disadvantaged first-generation students in Shreveport.
 We are pleased to be able to support this pilot effort, and contribute to its long-term success.”